praawt/developers/book/tutorials/how-to-publish-inventory.md

-# How to publish Inventory
+# How to publish inventory

 In this tutorial, you will learn how tu publish the simplest offering
 possible: Your apartment for a period of your vacation.